 - The ability to create custom channels in customer journeys to extend the marketing capabilities

 When creating or editing a journey, you'll assemble a pipeline by dragging various types of journey tiles from the column on the right side of the canvas area.
 You configure each tile in the pipeline by selecting it, and then opening the Properties tab.

 Each journey starts with a segment or landing-page tile, which establishes which contacts will be engaged in the journey.
 Then, you'll typically add an email tile, which sends a marketing email message to everyone in the segment.
-The message might include links to an event portal or marketing page.
+The message might include links to an event website or marketing page.
 Later in the pipeline, you can add a trigger, which branches the path and waits for each contact to open a message, select a link, or submit a related marketing page.
 Depending on what each contact does with the message, the trigger will send them down a different path, where you can add appropriate follow-up actions.
 Triggers can react to a wide variety of contact interactions, including email opens, email clicks, event registrations, survey responses, and more.

 After you're done with the journey design, click Check for Errors to check for missing content, unpublished content, and other errors.
 After the journey is validated, you must publish the customer journey to enable it to run (though you can set its actual start and end dates in the future).